Dry Martini and Martini Variations

 Some of the best accompaniments to your dry martini are:

-• Any salty appetizer like nuts, cheese and crackers, or charcuterie plates.
-Try making these gougeres or this kale and cheese quick bread.
+- Any salty appetizer like nuts, cheese and crackers, or charcuterie plates.
+Try making these cheese pastry wrapped olives, gougeres, or kale and cheese quick bread.

 Truthfully, the only time a dry martini wouldn’t work is as a dessert cocktail.
 If you’re looking for a cocktail to accompany dessert, I’d recommend a creamy espresso martini.